zachmolony/one-line-a-day/README.md

 # One Line a Day
+What does your app do?
-One line a Day is a journelling application which will allow users to enter the highlight of their day in under 250 characters.
+One line a Day is a unique journelling application which will allow users to enter the highlight of their day in under 250 characters.
+This application will allow users to view their memories in a list view, or alternitively give the users an option to use the app in a calendar view to select days they wish to look back on.

+What problem do you solve?
+Unlike any other journelling application, One Line a Day limits the amount of characters...

+What is unique about your app?
+What are the best features?

 ## Usage